What you should know

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- Imaging tests may be needed to look at your back and vertebrae before your procedure.
-Imaging tests include a spinal x-ray, computed tomography (CT) scan, magnetic resonance imaging (MRI) or a bone scan.
+- You may need a spinal x-ray, CT scan, MRI, or a bone scan.
 You also may need blood tests before your procedure.
-Ask your caregiver for more information about these and other tests you may need.
+Ask your healthcare provider for more information about these and other tests you may need.
 Write down the date, time, and location of each test.

 The night before your procedure: